Spectral dimensions of Krein-Feller operators in higher dimensions: Abstract

 \section{Abstract}

-We study the spectral dimensions of Kre\u{\i}n–Feller operators for finite Borel measures $\nu$ on the $d$-dimensional unit cube via a form approach.
-We introduce the notion of the spectral partition function of $\nu$, and assuming that the lower $\infty$-dimension of $\nu$ exceeds $d-2$, we show that the upper spectral Neumann dimension coincides with the unique zero of the spectral partition function.
+We study the spectral dimensions of Kre\u{\i}n–Feller operators for arbitrary finite Borel measures $\nu$ on the $d$-dimensional unit cube ($d\geq2$) via a form approach.
+We make use of the spectral partition function of $\nu$ as introduced in \cite{KN2023} and, assuming that the lower $\infty$-dimension of $\nu$ exceeds $d-2$, we identify the upper Neumann spectral dimension as the unique zero of the spectral partition function, thus revealing the intrinsic connection of these spectral and fractal-geometric quantities.
 We show that if the lower $\infty$-dimension of $\nu$ is strictly less than $d-2$, the form approach breaks down.
 Examples are given for the critical case, that is the lower $\infty$-dimension of $\nu$ equals $d-2$, such that for one case the form approach breaks down, another case, where the operator is well defined but we have no discrete set of eigenvalues, and for the third case, where the spectral dimension exists.
-We provide additional regularity assumptions on the spectral partition function, guaranteeing that the Neumann spectral dimension exists and may coincide with the Dirichlet spectral dimension.
-We provide examples—namely absolutely continuous measures, Ahlfors–David regular measure, and self-conformal measures with or without overlaps—for which the spectral partition function is essentially given by its $L^{q}$-spectrum and both the Dirichlet and Neumann spectral dimensions exist.
-Moreover, we provide general bounds for the upper Neumann spectral dimension in terms of the upper Minkowski dimension of the support of $\nu$ and its lower $\infty$-dimension.
+We provide additional regularity assumptions on the spectral partition function, guaranteeing that the Neumann spectral dimension exists and coincides with the Dirichlet spectral dimension.
+The significance of our new approach is illustrated by several prominent examples previously treated in the literature, namely absolutely continuous measures and more generally Ahlfors–David regular measures, and examples not previously treated in the literature, namely self-conformal measures with or without overlaps, for which we show that both the Dirichlet and Neumann spectral dimensions exist and how they can be obtained from the $L^{q}$-spectrum of the measures.
+We demonstrate how our approach can be used to obtain upper and lower asymptotic spectral bounds for the case of Ahlfors–David regular measures.
+Moreover, we provide sharp bounds for the upper Neumann spectral dimension in terms of the upper Minkowski dimension of the support of $\nu$ and its lower $\infty$-dimension.
 Finally, we give an example for which the spectral dimension does not exist.